jeffpar/pcjs.v1/_posts/2017-07-21-retroreview-speedup.md

 in the [Directory of PCSIG08: DISK0011](/disks/pcx86/shareware/pcsig08/#directory-of-pcsig08-disk0011).

 So, fire up the [PC-SIG Machine (with Debugger)](/disks/pcx86/shareware/pcsig08/debugger/).
-Or use the machine below, which has conveniently pre-loaded "PC-DOS 1.00" in drive A and "PCSIG80: DISK0011" in drive B.
+Or use the machine below, which has conveniently pre-loaded "PC DOS 1.00" in drive A and "PCSIG80: DISK0011" in drive B.

 At the DOS prompt, run `BASIC` and type `LOAD "B:SPEEDUP.BAS"`.